Course Description

 Student Learning Outcomes (SLOs)

-- explain the foundational elements of literary analysis, such as plot, setting, character, point of view, theme, and cultural expectations;
+- Explain the foundational elements of literary analysis, such as plot, setting, character, point of view, theme, and cultural expectations;

-- demonstrate and understanding of literary criticism.
+- Apply the techniques of literary criticism.

 Course Activities and Grading

-Assignments | Points | Weight |
+Assignments | Weight |

-Total | 100 | 100% |
+Total | 100% |

 Required Textbooks